Well Disinfection (Chlorination)

-- It is now time to collect the water sample.
+- Now it's time to collect the bacteria water sample.
 Wash your hands with warm water and soap before collecting the sample.
 Do not open the bottle until you are ready to collect the sample.
 Choose a clean, indoor faucet (usually a kitchen faucet).
 Do not collect the sample from hose lines, from leaking/dirty faucets, or from reverse osmosis treated faucets.
 Turn on the COLD water and let it run at full stream for 5 minutes.
 Turn down the faucet to a small stream of the cold water.
 Open the bottle.
 Do not set the cap down.
 Do not touch the inside of the cap or bottle.
 Do not rinse out the bottle.
 Do not dump out any powder or pill that is inside the bottle, as this helps preserve the sample.
 Collect the water sample directly into the sample bottle.
 Fill to the neck of the bottle.
 Do not overflow.
 Do not allow the cap or bottle to touch the faucet.
 Replace the cap securely on the bottle.
 Place the bottle in a cooler with an ice pack during transport.
-Fill out the form completely.
+Fill out the water sample form completely.
 Attach the form to the bottle with a rubber band.

 - Samples that are going to be analyzed by our laboratory must be delivered to our office by 3:00 p.m.
 Monday through Friday.
-It is best to collect the sample just before delivery to our office!
-We recommend that samples be refrigerated or chilled while stored or transported.
+Bring the bottle to our office at 705 N. Zeeb Road, Ann Arbor, MI 48103 and place the sample bottle with the attached form in the small refrigerator in our lobby.
 On dates prior to holidays, no samples will be accepted.

 - If well disinfection and resampling was required as part of a Time of Sale inspection, the follow-up sample (after disinfection) must be obtained by either a registered well driller or a Washtenaw County Certified Time of Sale Inspector (PDF).

-- if you have any questions regarding the well disinfection procedure, please contact a registered well driller.
+- If you have any questions about the well disinfection procedure, please contact a registered well driller.
 You can also contact the Washtenaw County sanitarian assigned to your township area.